top of page

 Status: Obsolete

-In 1982, Fernandes were manufacturing and supplying parts for the first-ever Floyd Rose tremolo, the FRT-1.
+In 1982, Fernandes produced the first-ever Floyd Rose tremolo, the FRT-1.
 At the same time, Fernandes developed their own modified version of it as the "FRT-2", which was also released in Japan in 1982.
 Unlike the FRT-1, it does not have insert blocks or locks at the saddles.
-It is a strong-through bridge where the strings are fed from the bottom through the block and do not need the ball ends cut.
+It is a string-through bridge where the strings are fed from the bottom through the block and do not need the ball ends cut.

 This bridge was never advertised as a Floyd Rose product nor marketed outside of Japan.
-Both the Floyd Rose FRT-1 and Fernandes FRT-2 appeared in the 1982 Fernandes catalog.
+Both the Floyd Rose FRT-1 and Fernandes FRT-2 first appeared in the 1982 Fernandes catalog.
+While the FRT-1 was explicitly stated as being available right-handed and left-handed, the FRT-2 was not.

 From 1983, the FRT-2 was advertised in Fernandes catalogs as the "Fernandes Tremolo System Head Banker."
 (I didn't know Fernandes was involved in Finance - joke.)